redis/ioredis/README.md

   // `results` is an array, each element of which corresponds to a key.
   // Because we only listen to one key (mystream) here, `results` only contains
   // a single element.
-See more: https://redis.io/commands/xread#return-value const results = await redis.xread("block", 0, "STREAMS", "mystream", lastId);
+See more: https://redis.io/commands/xread#return-value const results = await redis.xread("BLOCK", 0, "STREAMS", "mystream", lastId);
   const [key, messages] = results[0]; // `key` equals to "mystream"

   messages.forEach(processMessage);